benguerenler2/bontouchDictionary/README.md

 # bontouchDictionary
-Bontouch Dictionary

-The project about, the user can enter a word in a search bar,  all words contain a substring of the entered word showing with custom suggestions.

-The application developed in Android Studio with Java.
-The app downloads the dictionary from  http://runeberg.org/words/ss100.txt to the internal storage.
-Then, app inserts these words to the database SQLite.
-To make it faster I have added words to the database with batches.
-To make sure that the main UI thread of the application does not block database operation I have used Asynctask for inserting the retrieved data.
-While the insertion on progress app showing a dialog to the user to wait.
-When it finishes, the user can search.
-For the search, I have implemented a searchable activity and modified the searchable configuration XML and added into android manifest XML.
-To provide search suggestion,  I have created a content provider and requested suggestions from the content provider.
-Then, it calls to query, and it returns a cursor pointing to the suggestion from the database.
+This is a simple dictionary application that let's the user search for the existence of a word.
+It offers suggestions of words that start with the string the user has entered.

+The application was developed in Android Studio, with Java.
+It downloads the dictionary from http://runeberg.org/words/ss100.txt everytime it is opened to maintain an up-to-date version of the dictionary.
+The user is shown a loading screen and is unable to perform any searches during this update.
+The list of words is stored in an SQLite database and the search for matching words is done using SQL queries.
+Insertions of the words into the database is done in batches and in a single transaction, which significantly increases the performance.
+To provide search suggestions, Android's Search Widget was used and a simple Content Provider was implemented.
+The content provider queries the database to find the matching words whenever the user changes the input by adding or deleting characters.
+Clicking on one of the search suggestions simply reloads the search activity as the dictionary does not provide definitions for the words.

 Prerequisites

-Android API level more than 24.
+Android 7.0 Nougat (API level 24).

 Tested with Google Pixel 2.

 Built With

-Android Studio

-Java
+Android Studio, Java

 Author
 Bengu Erenler